karpathy/lecun1989-repro/README.md

 eval: split test. loss 1.8e-2. error 5%. misses: 102
 ```

 I expect that the majority of this discrepancy comes from the training dataset itself.
 We've only simulated the original dataset using what we have today 33 years later (MNIST).
-However, at least we're getting numbers on similar orders of magnitude...
+There are a number of other details that are not specified in the paper, so I also had to do some guessing (see notes below).
+For example, the specific sparse connectivity structure between layers H1 and H2 is not described, the paper just says that the inputs are "chosen according to a scheme that will not be dicussed here".
+Alternatively, the paper uses a "special version of Newton's algorithm that uses a positive, diagonal approximation of Hessian", but I only used simple SGD in this implementation because it is signficiantly simpler and, according to the paper, "this algorithm is not believed to bring a tremendous increase in learning speed".
+Anyway, we are getting numbers on similar orders of magnitude...

 #### notes